andrasq/node-qunpack/README.md

 [![Build Status](https://api.travis-ci.org/andrasq/node-qunpack.svg?branch=master)](https://travis-ci.org/andrasq/node-qunpack?branch=master)
 [![Coverage Status](https://codecov.io/github/andrasq/node-qunpack/coverage.svg?branch=master)](https://codecov.io/github/andrasq/node-qunpack?branch=master)

-Javascript-only simplified subset of PERL and PHP [`unpack()`](http://php.net/manual/en/function.unpack.php).
+Javascript-only mostly compatible subset of PERL (and PHP, somewhat) [`unpack()`](http://php.net/manual/en/function.unpack.php).

-Currently only big-endian and "native" values are supported, and "native" is implemented as network byte order (big-endian).
-The syntax is more like PERL than PHP; the format string is a concatenated series of conversion specifiers without names, ie "SL" for `[ short, long ]` and not "Ssval/Llval" for `{ sval: short, lval: long }`.
+The implementation favors big-endian; "native machine byte order" values are stored in network byte order (big-endian).
+The syntax is more like PERL than PHP; the format string is a concatenated series of conversion specifiers without names, ie PERL "SL" for `[ short, long ]` and not PHP "S`sval`/L`lval`" for `{ sval: short, lval: long }`.

+It is also possible to extract nested and nested hashes with with a `qunpack`-specific extensions.

 Api